 The Directors have a collective responsibility and legal obligation to promote the interests of the Company and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Chairman.

-The Board considers that it has an appropriate balance, and is currently comprised of two Executive and two Non-Executive Directors.
-Jon Lee is the Company’s independent Non-Executive Chairman and Charles Butler is the other independent Non-Executive Director.
-Mark Furness (Chief Executive Officer) and Alan Pepper (Chief Financial Officer) are the Company’s Executive Directors.
+The Board considers that it has an appropriate balance and is currently comprised of three Executive and four Non-Executive Directors.
+Jon Lee is the Company’s independent Non-Executive Chairman and there are three other independent Non-Executive Directors, namely Charles Butler, Elizabeth Sandler and Alexandra Notay.
+Mark Furness (Chief Executive Officer), Sarah Harvey (Chief Financial Officer) and Alan Pepper (Chief Operating Officer) are the Company’s Executive Directors.
 The Executive Directors work full time for the business.
-The independence of the Board will be improved by the appointment of a third independent Non-Executive Director in 2019, resulting in the majority of the Board comprised of independent Directors.

 Directors’ conflict of interest